Cottage Cheese Pizza Bowl

 Does it taste like cottage cheese?

-Honestly, no. Once I blend it smooth and mix in sauce, seasoning, and cheese, the cottage cheese disappears into this creamy base.
-My kids eat it and have no idea there's cottage cheese in there.
+No. Once I blend it smooth and mix in sauce, seasoning, and cheese, the base doesn't read as cottage cheese at all.
+My kids eat it and have no idea what's in it.
 The blending is key though.
 If you skip that step and just dump it in chunky, you'll taste it more.

 Why is my cottage cheese pizza bowl watery?